Ivanhoe (Vic.)

 Population growth drivers in Ivanhoe are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Ivanhoe (Vic.) statistical area (Lv2) as of November 2025 is around 15,571.
-This reflects an increase of 2,197 people since the 2021 Census, which reported a population of 13,374 for the same area.
-The change was inferred from the resident population estimate of 14,792 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 263 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,810 persons per square kilometer, placing Ivanhoe in the upper quartile relative to national locations assessed by AreaSearch.
-The growth rate of 16.4% since the 2021 census exceeded the SA3 area's growth rate of 8.0%, along with the national average, marking Ivanhoe as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 90.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Ivanhoe's population is estimated at around 15,612 as of Feb 2026.
+This reflects an increase of 2,238 people (16.7%) since the 2021 Census, which reported a population of 13,374 people.
+The change is inferred from the resident population of 14,792 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 309 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,818 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Ivanhoe's 16.7% growth since the 2021 census exceeded the SA3 area (8.1%), along with the national average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with Ivanhoe expected to expand by 6,483 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.7% in total population over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the suburb expected to increase by 6,511 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.5% in total over the 17 years.

 Frequently Asked Questions - Population